Ruby Laser Treatment Melbourne

 • Birthmarks – a variety of brown birthmarks can be treated with the Ruby laser.
 Any raised lesions cannot be treated however.
 Treatable pigmentation include Naevus of Ota, Hori macules, naevus spilus, congenital melanocytic naevi, and cafe au lait spots.

-• Post-sclerotherapy pigmentation This is a particular kind of pigmentation that arises from sclerotherapy, or injections for leg veins.
+• Post-sclerotherapy pigmentation: This is a particular kind of pigmentation that arises from sclerotherapy, or injections for leg veins.
 Haemosiderin, a constituent of blood, remains in the skin and causes a bruised like appearance on the skin.
 The pigmentation has an absorption peak of 410-415nm that tapers down through the remainder of the visible spectrum and can be improved significantly with the q-switched lasers.

-• Freckles – the ruby laser is highly effective in getting rid of freckles on the body or face
+• Freckles: the ruby laser is highly effective in getting rid of freckles on the body or face

 What will my skin look like after treatment?

-Will it hurt?
+Will ruby laser treatment hurt?

-Ruby laser case study – freckle removal
+Ruby laser before and after – freckle removal

 This patient presented for a single treatment of ruby laser to remove the freckles on her face.
 Recovery time was approximately 7 days, and a significant improvement in the freckles can be seen.

-Ruby laser case study – sunspot removal
+Ruby laser before and after – sun spot removal

-The patient presented with a sunspot on her right cheek which she wanted removed.
+The patient presented with a sun spot on her right cheek which she wanted removed.
 The after photo was taken 2 weeks after 1 treatment using the Ruby laser.

 ruby laser sunspot removal melbourne

+There are risks and potential side effects with all laser treatments, some leading to adverse outcomes.
 Adverse outcomes with laser treatments are undesired outcomes that occur in a small percentage of patients treated.
 These include;

-• Hypopigmentation – loss of pigmentation in the treated area (rare).
+• Hypopigmentation: loss of pigmentation in the treated area (rare).
 Prolonged redness.
 Sometimes, the redness of the skin can take longer to fade than expected.

-Bacterial or viral infection laser treatments can sometimes trigger herpes simplex outbreaks.
+• Bacterial or viral infection: laser treatments can sometimes trigger herpes simplex outbreaks.
 Any viral or bacterial infection in a wound created by a laser has the potential for scarring.
 Scarring a very rare possibility, usually associated with darker skin types, over-zealous energy settings, and bacterial or viral infection.